thomasmost/bot_auther/README.md

 A lightweight Twitter Authenticator server for quickly obtaining API keys

 ## Why
-A lot of bot authors (hehe) just make a new developer account for each bot.
+A lot of bot authors just make a new developer account for each bot.
 This is impractical if orchestrating multiple bots in conjunction with one another.

 ## How to Use
 Your bot army awaits!
 Let's walk through it.